idptools/metapredict/docs/usage/command-line.rst

     $ metapredict-name p53 -l

-**Printing the full Uniprot ID to your terminal**
+**Printing the full UniProt ID to your terminal**

-To have your terminal print the entire Uniprot ID as well as the full protein sequence from your specified protein upon graphing, use the ``-v`` or ``--verbose`` flag.
+To have your terminal print the entire UniProt ID as well as the full protein sequence from your specified protein upon graphing, use the ``-v`` or ``--verbose`` flag.

 **Example**